Flyers-Islanders stream: 2020 NHL Stanley Cup Second Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Wednesday’s Second Round matchup between the Flyers and Islanders.
-Coverage begins at 3 p.m.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Saturday’s Second Round matchup between the Flyers and Islanders.
+Coverage begins at 7 p.m.
 ET on NBCSN.
-Watch the Flyers-Islanders stream at 3 p.m.
-ET on the NBC Sports app by clicking here.
+Watch the Flyers-Islanders stream on the NBC Sports app by clicking here.

-The Islanders blanked the top-seeded Flyers 4-0 in Game 1 behind a strong defensive performance.
-Semyon Varlamov recorded 29 saves to pick up his second consecutive postseason shutout, while trade deadline acquisitions Andy Greene and Jean-Gabriel Pageau scored the first two goals of the game.
-Captain Anders Lee provided an insurance marker midway through the third period before Devon Toews put the game away with an empty net tally.
+The Flyers blew a two-goal third-period lead, but Philippe Myers scored 2:41 into overtime for Philadelphia to even the series.
+Philly jumped out to a 3-0 lead in the first period behind back-to-back goals from Kevin Hayes and then Sean Couturier’s first of this postseason.
+Trailing by two with under nine minutes to go in regulation, Anthony Beauvillier cut the deficit in half with his seventh of these playoffs, followed by trade deadline acquisition Jean-Gabriel Pageau tying the game with 2:09 remaining.

-The Flyers were shut out for the second time this postseason in their Game 1 loss.
-Philly’s top five goal scorers from the regular season have combined to tally one goal in the playoffs, which has been a major concern.
-Philadelphia had 11 goals in their three-game round robin but have only 11 goals through seven games over the first and second round.
+Semyon Varlamov, who had been the only Islanders goalie to see the ice this postseason, was pulled in the first after allowing three goals on 10 shots.
+Thomas Greiss, who split time with Varlamov during the regular season, stopped all 18 shots he faced in regulation and 20 of 21 overall.

 [NBC 2020 STANLEY CUP PLAYOFF HUB]